Fanny Elssler: Life and career

-In 1840 she sailed with her sister for New York for a tour arranged by Henry Wikoff, and after two years of unmixed success they returned to Europe.
+In 1840 she, with her sister, traveled by sea to New York for a tour arranged by Henry Wikoff, and after two years of unmixed success they returned to Europe.
 While in New York City, Elssler dined with and was escorted by John Van Buren, son of the President of the United States, Martin Van Buren.
 In Washington D.C., Congress closed so that no one need miss Elssler's performance.
 Elssler is considered by Lillian Moore to have been "the most illustrious Sylphide ever to dance the role in America", with the final scene bringing many audience members to tears.
 At the St Charles Theater in New Orleans, Elssler was contracted for two weeks at $1,000 for every night that she danced.
 Fans across the country not only attended her performances but also experienced "Elsslermania," buying Elssler brand champagne, bread, cigars and many other products.
 They greeted her exuberantly but debated whether her talent warranted such over-the-top displays of celebrity worship.

 During the following five years Elssler appeared in Germany, Austria, France, England, and Russia.
 In 1845, she was invited to perform along with her rivals Marie Taglioni, Carlotta Grisi and Fanny Cerrito in Jules Perrot's Pas de Quatre in London, but she declined.
 In the same year, having amassed a fortune, she retired from the stage and settled near Hamburg.
 A few years later her sister Theresa contracted a morganatic marriage with Prince Adalbert of Prussia, and was ennobled under the title of Baroness von Barnim.
 Theresa was left a widow in 1873, and died on 19 November 1878.
 Fanny Elssler died in Vienna on 27 November 1884.

 She was played by Lilian Harvey in the 1937 German film Fanny Elssler.
 Lya Mara had previously played her in the 1920 silent film Fanny Elssler.